ttntm/ttntm/_drafts/blog/56-website-evolution-q1-24.md

 ### Blog Posts

-I've added a new "Table of Contents" section to my blog posts which should help navigate the longer ones.
+I've added a new "(Table of) Contents" section to my blog posts which should help navigate the longer ones.
 It's a `details/summary` element that's collapsed by default.
 I'm using the `eleventy-plugin-toc` to create the ToC, and there's also a bit of modern CSS that hides it if it should ever be empty, which can happen for shorter posts:

 ```css
 .toc-wrapper {